Farrukhnagar railway station

-Farrukhnagar railway station is a small railway station in Gurugram district, Haryana.
+Farrukhnagar Railway Station is a small railway station in Gurugram district, Haryana.
 Its code is FN.
 It serves Farrukhnagar city.
 The station consists of one platform.
 The platform is not well sheltered.
 It lacks many facilities including water and sanitation.

 Farrukhnagar lies on a branch line which was laid in 1901 to Garhi Harsaru railway station from Farrukhnagar on Rajputana–Malwa Railway, For many years, the metre-gauge railway line was used to transport salt by steam locomotives and was closed in 2004 for gauge conversion.
 The converted broad-gauge track became operational in 2011.
 There has been a demand to extend the track to Jhajjar where it will join Rewari–Jhajjar–Rohtak railway line.

 Currently six trains originate and terminate from Farrukhnagar which connects cities like Delhi, Saharanpur, Garhi Harsaru which main junction near the city.

+The station was the terminus for India's first ACT1 double decker freight train from Penukoda in Andhra Pradesh on 6 February 2025.
+The train carried 264 SUV's in 33 wagons.

 Major trains

 Some of the important trains that run from Farrukhnagar are: